aajonusnet/aajonusnet/texts/Books/We Want To Live.md

 raw eggs and 3/4 cup pineapple), and no more than one cup of food at a time, make the liver strong again.
 Eating pineapple twice daily as often as possible supplies the liver with enzymes that make its work easier while it cleanses and rebuilds itself.
 Eating fresh raw fish at least three times weekly for the first three weeks, then at least twice weekly for another 6 weeks, helps regenerate nerves in the liver.

-HERPES is an inflammation of the skin or mucous membrane, charac- terized by clusters of blisters that seem to spread.
+HERPES is an inflammation of the skin or mucous membrane, characterized by clusters of blisters that seem to spread.
 This is sometimes a condition that results from taking medication during chicken pox.
 Sometimes it is a condition resulting from taking the small pox vaccine.
 Another cause is very high adrenaline saturation (volatile toxic condition) in the nerve endings.
 For six weeks, drinking 1 level teaspoon of powdered sun-dried clay mixed in 2-6 ounces of good mineral water or raw fresh juice helps attract and absorb toxins that cause herpes.
 Eating raw fresh fish and raw chicken several times weekly with no-salt-added raw cheese and an equal portion of unsalted raw butter for eight weeks helps soothe and heal the nerves.
 Eating fresh raw unripe pineapple with unheated honey relieves soreness.
 For many years thereafter, and in general, following a balanced Primal Diet, mainly utilizing alkalizing foods,

 PAGE 272